rob-p/10commandments/the_rules.md

 05. Thou shalt not put weird characters in filenames or paths, including spaces.
 06. Thou shalt verify the input before submitting a bug report.
 07. After verisfying the input, thou shalt RTFM again, before submitting a bug report.
+08. Thou shalt cite the versions of all codes used.